existentialmutt/lt-ruby/README.md

 ## The Road Forward
 There are some rough edges still to clean up.
 The evaluation environment could be better sandboxed, for instance.

-Once I get things working better for vanilla ruby, I plan to add better support for RVM and Rails.
+Basic RVM support is working (see above).
+Support for loading a rails environment is on the way.

 It could also be nice to incorporate the advanced features from the stock LT plugins, such as results for individual statements within a block of eval'd code and watches.

 ## Acknowledgements

-The clojurescript / lighttable side are pretty much simple searches and replaces of the equivalent files from the Python plugin.
+The clojurescript / lighttable side started by using the Python plugin as a template.
 Thank you Chris and everyone else at Kodowa for getting me so inspired about a text editor.

 ## Changelog

+##### 0.0.3

+added support for loading an rvm environment.

 ##### 0.0.2